kevinfiol/vyce/README.md

 See [index.d.ts](/index.d.ts) for type definitions.

 By default, stores created with vyce use a built-in deep clone function based on an algorithm adapted from [klona](https://github.com/lukeed/klona).
-The default function will clone JSON data types.
-You may opt to use another deep clone utility by passing `clone` in the config:
+The default function is capable of cloning objects with JSON-valid data types.
+You may opt to use another deep clone utility by passing `clone` in the config should you have the need to clone more complex data types.

 ```js
 import { store } from 'vyce';